micmejia/bible-dump/NKJV/Leviticus/Lev 15.md

 On the eighth day he shall take for himself two turtledoves or two young pigeons, and come before the Lord, to the door of the tabernacle of meeting, and give them to the priest.

 ###### 15
 Then the priest shall offer them, the one _as_ a sin offering and the other _as_ a burnt offering.
-So the priest shall make [^b]atonement for him before the Lord because of his discharge.
+So the priest shall make atonement for him before the Lord because of his discharge.

 ###### 16
 'If any man has an emission of semen, then he shall wash all his body in water, and be unclean until evening.